RagnarGrootKoerkamp/BAPCtools/readme.md

 Resource limits (memory limit/hard cpu time limit) are also not supported.

 BAPCtools makes use of symlinks for building programs.
 By default users are not allowed to create symlinks on Windows.
-This can be fixed by enabling Developer Mode on Windows (Only works for Windows 10, version 1703 or newer).
+This can be fixed by enabling Developer Mode on Windows (Only since Windows 10, version 1703 or newer).

-(TODO: Copy instead of symlink files when symlinking is not allowed.)

 ### Docker